C62CD800396322B1851AF5F8/tank/README.md

 #### Obstacle
 An Obstacle doesn’t move, for the moment.

-## Possible problems:
+## Possible problems
 corner of the arena: the bullets are big enough to always touch a side of a wall, knowing its direction is adding (like vectors) towards the inside.

 ## Organisation
-- [ ] Code the Tank class and instantiate it to move it around a free space: advance, go backward, turn left, turn right and combine the turns and other moves.
+- [X] Code the Tank class and instantiate it to move it around a free space: advance, go backward, turn left, turn right and combine the turns and other moves.
 - [ ] Code the Bullet, and fire it from nowhere, then from the Tank and finally towards the tank to test if collision is detected correctly.
 - [ ] Code the Wall of the arena, fire a Bullet to check it bounces, then check if the Tank cannot pass through.
 - [ ] Code an Obstacle and check the detection with a Bullet works — the Bullet disappears but not the Obstacle.